kubernetes/autoscaler/cluster-autoscaler/proposals/ephemeral-buffers.md

    re-armable by spec edit.
 5. **Dependency on consumption tracking:** this proposal assumes the capped buffers proposal lands the fill-measurement mechanism (`matchingPodSelector`).
 If capped stalls, does one-shot need a minimal fill surface of its own, or wait?
+(The exclusive-ownership / fill-order rule is no longer part of this dependency — it is defined here for all refill strategies.)
+6. **Fill-order priority:** the order `none` → `recreateUpToLimit` → `recreate` (then age, then name) is proposed here per review discussion.
+Confirm with the capped buffers work that capped is comfortable being credited *after* one-shot when both match a pod.